wxwx1993/GPSmatching/README.md

 | [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html)| `m_xgboost` | `xgb_`|  nrounds, eta, max_depth, min_child_weight |
 | [ranger](https://cran.r-project.org/web/packages/ranger/index.html) |`m_ranger`| `rgr_` | num.trees, write.forest, replace, verbose, family |

 `nthread` is the number of available threads (cores).
-XGBoost needs OpenMP installed on the system to parallize the processing.
+XGBoost needs OpenMP installed on the system to parallize the processing. `use_covariate_transform` activates transforming covariates in order to achieve covariate balance.
+Users can pass custom function name in a list to be included in the processing.
+At each iteration, which is set by the users using `max_attempt`, the column that provides the worst covariate balance will be transformed.

 - Estimating GPS